“Tear down the walls see the world

 The theme for this year’s conference is “Connect.
 Reimagine.
 Transform”.
 The event will bring together IT pros, executives and developers to hear about the roadmap and new features from SharePoint, Yammer and Office 365.
 The agenda will be loaded with cutting edge content, hands-on labs, workshops, discussions, showcases, and networking events.
 President Bill Clinton will deliver the keynote address.

 Throughout the event, we will be on-hand to meet with you and share our enterprise-grade file sharing and mobile collaboration solution.
-Syncplicity is dedicated to enabling mobile collaboration and secure access to content repositories without creating new silos.
+Syncplicity by Axway is dedicated to enabling mobile collaboration and secure access to content repositories without creating new silos.

 The program is designed to bring the top SharePoint solutions, technology, partners and industry influencers together to drive innovation and inspire SharePoint deployments.
 The winners will be announced March 5th at the Best of Breed Showcase Gala.
-Register to join Syncplicity for an evening of fun at the Gala.
+Register to join Syncplicity by Axway for an evening of fun at the Gala.

 If you’d like to talk to one of our sales professionals at the conference, email us at firstname.lastname@example.org to set up an appointment.